mrmikeo/QAE/README.md

-# QSLT
+# QAE
-Qredit Simple Ledger Tokens
+Qredit Always Evolving Tokens

 An API extension for the Qredit network to integrate Simple Token issuance and management